Coweta, Oklahoma: Points of interest

 Coweta is home to two sites on the National Register of Historic Places list.
 The Koweta Mission Site was added to the NRHP in 1973, but today, only a cemetery remains.
-The other historical site located in Coweta is the First Presbyterian Church of Coweta, commonly known as the Mission Bell Museum, which was added to the NRHP in 2003, and is owned and operated by the Bell family.
+The other site is the First Presbyterian Church of Coweta, subsequently known as the Mission Bell Museum, which was added to the NRHP in 2003.
+The building, now event space, has its original chandelier and 10 of the 32 original pews.